• Session No.60 Recent Progress and Future Perspectives in WPT (OS)

 No. Video Title・Author (Affiliation)

-Standardization and Regulation and System of WPT for e-mobility
+Standardization and Regulation for WPT of e-Mobility

 Yukio Yokoi (Takushoku University)